matipuig/docker-nginx-certbot-template/README.md

 ```

 **Note:** Pay attention to use options-ssl-nginx.conf, ssl-dhparams and the add_headers lines.
 These lines sets the configuration to score A+ in [ssllabs.com](https://ssllabs.com).

+You will find another folders: logs (where the nginx logs will be displayed), html (where you can save the custom error pages) and passwords, when you can store all your passwords for auth basic.

 ### 6. Configure your docker-compose.yml with /additions dir.